 Project Lead the Way (PLTW)

-The University of Texas at Tyler is the provider of Project Lead The Way (PLTW) for the state of Texas.
-PLTW is the nation’s leading provider of science, technology, engineering, and math (STEM) programs.
+The UTTUA is a Distinguished PLTW District.
+PLTW is the nation's leading provider of science, technology, engineering, and math (STEM) programs.
 Through world-class K-12 curriculum, PLTW helps students develop the skills needed to succeed in the global economy.
 The academy offers the following PLTW STEM programs currently:

 PLTW Launch is our program for third through fifth grades.
 Students become problem solvers using structured approaches, like the engineering design process, and employ critical thinking.